ThKrypt/QualCoder/Home.md

 **Microsoft Windows**

 You will need to download and install Python 3.
 Then install PyQt5, lxml and Pillow modules.
 A Python 3 release can be obtained here: https://www.python.org/downloads/windows/.
 Finally, you need to have the VLC media player installed.
-You can get this from the Windows Store or from their website: https://www.videolan.org/vlc/download-windows.html
+Please ensure that the Python and VLC downloads are in the same architecture – that is – 32 bit or 64 bit for both.
+Otherwise QualCoder will not work.You can get this from the Windows Store or from their website: https://www.videolan.org/vlc/download-windows.html
 Once a Python 3 release is installed you should be able to install the modules PyQT5, lxml and Pillow using the following commands in the Windows Command prompt (The prompt is under Windows System):

 python -m pip install pyqt5